PaulRitaldato1/ThreadPool/README.md

   /* ================== Adding Jobs to the Queue/Obtaining Return Values ================== */

-  pool.push(job); //this is how you pass it a job.
-Easy as that! pool.push(jobWithArgs, 1); //this is how you pass it a job with arguments.
+  pool.enqueue(job); //this is how you pass it a job.
+Easy as that! pool.enqueue(jobWithArgs, 1); //this is how you pass it a job with arguments.
 Easy!

   //ThreadPool::push actually returns a future variable for the functions return type that you gave it.
   //To access the returned value just use "auto <varname> = pool.push()" or "future<type> <varname> = pool.push()".
-  //Using auto allows you to not need to remember what the return type of the function is. auto future = pool.push(jobWithReturn);
+  //Using auto allows you to not need to remember what the return type of the function is. auto future = pool.enqueue(jobWithReturn);

   //Now with the future variable from the push function, just use "future.get()" to access the data! std::string returnedString = future.get(); //future.get() blocks until the value is ready to be obtained